lindseypgill/hdoc-guide/hdoc-guide/writing-style-guide.md

 </table>

-The following color pallets are recommended for use with illustrations and other image assets to ensure there is a consistency of styling and appearance across documents.
+The following monochromatic color pallets are recommended for use with illustrations and other image assets to ensure there is a consistency of styling and appearance across documents.

-### Accent Color Monochromatic Pallet
+### Accent Color

 <table style="width: 100%;">
     <tr style="height: 100px">